Zargotrax/Infographie/buglist.md

 --17. ofxAssimpModelLoader: getMesh(): mesh id 1 out of range for total num meshes: 1-- --18. when adding a cylinder the menu turns black-- --19. investigate memory leak--

+20. Applying filtering to a png texture with transparency isnt working
+21. white wireframe? check shaders
+22. textures on teapot?